-- Review your coverage limits.
-If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
-For example, A $20,000 limit on personal injury protection won’t go very far to pay your medical bills if you’re involved in a serious accident.
+- Review your coverage limits: If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
 Here’s a rule of thumb from the Wall Street Journal: “Make sure you’re covered for an amount equal to the total value of your assets (Add up the dollar values of your house, your car, savings and investments).”

-- How many cars do you and your partner own?
-Many insurers offer a multi car discount for households with more than one vehicle.
+- Put Both Cars On One Policy: Many insurers offer a multi car discount for households with more than one vehicle.

-- Get quotes from multiple carriers (or use compare.com) to compare multiple auto insurance rates.
-You’re going to find a cheaper rate if you compare many insurers.
+- Get quotes from multiple carriers: Use compare.com to compare multiple auto insurance rates.
+You’re more likely to find the best rate if you compare companies

 What if your spouse has a bad driving record?

 That’s a tough conversation.
-Just like bad credit, debt, or a messy relationship history, if your partner has several traffic violations or a DUI, car insurance might become more expensive after you’re married.
-Nevertheless, it will still probably be cheaper to insure both you and your spouse with one policy.
-The best route to take is to compare both options with several carriers.
+Just like bad credit, debt, or a messy relationship history, if your partner has several traffic violations or a DUI, car insurance can become more expensive after you’re married.
+Nevertheless, it will still probably be cheaper to insure both you and your spouse under one policy.

 Here’s the good news: You’re married!
 You can now work together to improve your spouse’s driving record.
-Driver education classes are one way to reduce insurance premiums.
+Taking a driver education class is one way to reduce insurance premiums.
 Another option is to have your spouse drive the oldest, cheapest car in the household.